eudaq/eudaq/README.md

 2.1.
 Setting up Windows Development Environment to build main library and GUI
 -----------------------------------------------------------------------------
-- Download Qt4 or Qt5:
 - Download and install the pthreads library (pre-build binary from ftp://sources.redhat.com/pub/pthreads-win32) into either c:\pthreads-w32 or ./extern/pthreads-w32
 - Download Visual Studio Express Desktop (e.g. 2013 Version): http://www.microsoft.com/en-us/download/details.aspx?id=40787
+  If you are using MSVC 2010, please make sure that you also install Service Pack 1 (SP1)
+- Download Qt4 or Qt5 (use the binaries compatible with your version of MSVC)

 Install both packages.